Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 However, I would say there is one “mild” scam you need to be aware of.
 This one will apply to you if you plan on doing a Tuk-Tuk tour in the city of Kandy during your time in Sri Lanka.

 You might find that your Tuk-Tuk driver will randomly take you to a “Spice Farm” as part of the tour.
-When you enter the Spice Farm there will be a “Homeopathic Doctor” (or something of the kind) who will sit you down and ask you about what ailments you have.
+When you enter the Spice Farm, there will be a “Homoeopathic Doctor” (or something of the kind) who will sit you down and ask you about what ailments you have.
 They’ll then launch into a pitch about natural remedies supposedly made from spices grown on the farm and how these magical cures can help you.

 It’s all very strange and awkward, and the end goal is to get you into their shop to buy something.
-So if you plan on doing a Tuk-Tuk tour of Kandy, tell your driver that you do not want to go to the spice farm (unless of course, you are curious to see what it’s all about).
+So if you plan on doing a Tuk-Tuk tour of Kandy, tell your driver that you do not want to go to the spice farm (unless, of course, you are curious to see what it’s all about).

-Bad experiences in Sri Lanka
+My Bad experiences in Sri Lanka

 So, have I had any bad experiences in Sri Lanka?
 I have had a few uncomfortable experiences, yes, but on very rare occasions.